 - Make a Countdown Clock – Get the kids to help make their own countdown clock.
 It will help them learn time, too!

-- Play in a New Year Themed Sensory Bin – Fill a sensory bin with New Year’s themed goodies for the kids to explore.
+- Play in a New Year Themed Sensory Bin – Fill a sensory bin with New Year’s themed goodies on New Years Eve for kids to explore.

 - Make Silly Predictions with a Silly Fill-In – Use this free printable to make some silly predictions for the year ahead!

 - Look Back on Your Year – Use this free “Year in Review” printable to help the kids look back on the year they had.

 - Make a Memory Jar Time Capsule – Have the kids preserve their memories from the past year with a memory jar time capsule activity.